molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-movie-138841.png
     -
         title: The Incredibles
         review: I love all Pixar.
-Animation quality hasn't held up over 14 years.
+The animation quality of this one hasn't held up over the years but it's still very fun.
 I'm excited to see the new one and compare.
         rating: 2
         link: https://www.alternateending.com/2010/06/blockbuster-history-pixar-animation-studios.html
         type: Movie
         icon: noun-movie-138841.png
     -
         title: Ocean's 8
         review: Mindy Kaling is a treasure.
 Anne Hathaway was great.
-Rihanna stole her scenes.
+Rihanna stole every scene she's in.
 First 10 mins were phenomenal, then the momentum hit a brick wall and never recovered speed (crucial for comedy), so it really dragged.
         rating: 2
         link: https://www.alternateending.com/2018/06/oceans-8-2018.html
         type: Movie